dmitriz/mcp-servers-info/README.md

 # MCP Servers Research Repository 🔍

-> A comprehensive research project documenting Model Context Protocol (MCP) servers, their capabilities, and implementation strategies.
+> **Project Focus**: A comprehensive research project documenting Model Context Protocol (MCP) servers, their technical capabilities, implementation requirements, and practical usage patterns for developers and researchers.

-## 🎯 Project### Security Best Practices
+## 🎯 Project Mission

-**Manual Approval First**: Always start with manual approval for new servers

-**Trusted Sources Only**: Install servers from verified, official repositories

-**Environment Variables**: Use secure credential management (never hardcode)

-**Workspace Isolation**: Use workspace-specific configurations when possible

-**Regular Audits**: Review and audit enabled servers periodically This repository serves as a centralized hub for researching, documenting, and analyzing the rapidly evolving ecosystem of Model Context Protocol (MCP) servers.
+This repository serves as a centralized hub for researching, documenting, and analyzing the rapidly evolving ecosystem of Model Context Protocol (MCP) servers.
 Our mission is to:

 - **📚 Document Available Servers**: Catalog and analyze all official and third-party MCP servers
 - **🔧 Implementation Guides**: Provide practical installation and configuration instructions
 - **🛡️ Security Analysis**: Examine security implications and best practices for MCP integrations
 - **📊 Comparison Framework**: Develop tools and methodologies for comparing MCP server capabilities
 - **🚀 Innovation Tracking**: Monitor emerging trends and new developments in the MCP ecosystem

+**What this project is NOT**: This is not a business strategy, investment analysis, or commercial planning project.
+The focus is purely on technical research and documentation of MCP server capabilities.

 ## 📋 Current Findings